 There are those who don’t turn in either draft.
 These cases are referred to a Vice-Principal who employs any number of strategies that helps students get their work done.

 Benefits to the Student:

-- Higher marks: The second drafts are so much better than the first drafts.
-So students’ marks are higher.
-Although they like the higher marks, this is not the most important benefit.
+- Higher marks: The second drafts are better than the first so the marks are higher.
+Although students like the higher marks, this is not the most important benefit.
 They’ve actually earned the higher marks because the papers are so much better.

 - Better Writers: Students are actually working with my feedback–trying to understand and apply it to their writing.
 I don’t begrudge my high school teachers for writing little of significance on my papers, because they knew I wasn’t going to read their comments anyway.
 I love it that my comments are read, even scrutinized, and then applied to significant effect.

 - Immediate feedback: Within 12 hours of turning in the paper students know what they can do to improve the next draft.
 By making improvements to a paper just written, student learning improves.
-This is so much more effective than having to remember the comments on a paper written a month ago and apply them to a new one.
+This is so much more effective than having to remember the comments on a paper written a month before and apply them to the new one.

 How to Flourish

 There are a few things that students need to understand in order to get the most out of this approach, to take full advantage of the learning opportunities.